Trigintaduonion: Properties

 Like octonions and sedenions, multiplication of trigintaduonions is neither commutative nor associative.
 However, being products of a Cayley–Dickson construction, trigintaduonions have the property of power associativity, which can be stated as that, for any element $x$ of $\mathbb{T}$, the power $x^n$ is well defined.
 They are also flexible, and multiplication is distributive over addition.
 As with the sedenions, the trigintaduonions contain zero divisors and are thus not a division algebra.
+Whereas the sedenions have 84 zero divisors, the trigintaduonions have 1,260 zero divisors derived from 147 distinct triples.
 Furthermore, in contrast to the octonions, both algebras do not even have the property of being alternative.

 Geometric representations

 Whereas octonion unit multiplication patterns can be geometrically represented by PG(2,2) (also known as the Fano plane) and sedenion unit multiplication by PG(3,2), trigintaduonion unit multiplication can be geometrically represented by PG(4,2).